pingfu/pingfu.github.io/_posts/2016-09-28-brocade-cannot-upgrade-directly-to-6.4-upgrade-to-6.3-first.markdown

 tags: fibre storage
 ---

-Brocade fiber channel switches are expensive, but are extremely robust over long periods of time, delivering solid performance with excellent mean time between failure (MTBF) ratings.
-To maintain a secure and reliable fibre channel fabric you'll need to periodically upgrade the firmware on your switches, but despite how capable the switches are HP have not done a great deal to simplify the process of obtaining the firmware.
+Brocade fiber channel switches are expensive, but extremely robust over long periods of time, delivering solid performance with excellent mean time between failure (MTBF) ratings.
+To maintain a secure and reliable fibre channel fabric you'll need to periodically upgrade the firmware on your switches.
+Despite how capable the switches are, HP have not done a great deal to assist in the process of obtaining firmware...

-I recently needed to upgrade the firmware on some old B-Series (8/12) switches running version `v6.1.0_8e1` of the firmware which proved to be quite time consuming.
+I recently needed to upgrade the firmware on B-Series SAN (8/12c) switches running version `v6.1.0_8e1` of the firmware which proved to be quite time consuming.

-The Brocade Fibre Channel Switch allows for non-disruptive upgrades, which means it is possible to upgrade the firmware with a High Availability (HA) reboot so that when the switch reloads, the fibre channel ports stay online, and only management connections to the switch is lost for the duration of the reboot.
+The Brocade fibre channel switch allows non-disruptive upgrades, meaning it is possible to upgrade the firmware with a High Availability (HA) reboot so as the switch reloads, the fibre channel ports stay online, and only management connections to the switch are lost for the duration of the reboot.

-Note that non-disruptive upgrades are only possible when moving from a single major version of the firmware to the next, or if you're upgrading within a single major.
+*Note:* Non-disruptive upgrades are only possible when moving from a single major version of the firmware to the next, or if you're upgrading within a single major.
 In my case the latest version of the firmware available at the time of writing was `v7.4.1d1`.

-After sifting through the 119 available versions firmware posted to the [HPE website][hpe-firmware], my upgrade path from `v6.1.0_8e1` to `v7.4.1d` looked like this;
+After sifting through the 119 available versions firmware posted to the [HPE website][hpe-firmware], the upgrade path from `v6.1.0_8e1` to `v7.4.1d` looked like this;

 * `6.1.0_8e1`
 * `v6.2.2f9`